...

 Ⓒ びわこビジターズビューロー

-Erected around 2,000 years ago during the time of Emperor Suinin, Shirahige Shrine is a great attraction to see when visiting Shiga Prefecture.
+Erected around 2,000 years ago during the reign of Emperor Suinin, Shirahige Shrine in Takashima is a major attraction when visiting Shiga Prefecture.
 Located just north of Kyoto, Shiranhige Shrine features a torii gate in the water.
 In Shirahige Shrine’s precinct, you will find many monuments with famous poems engraved by literati as odes to the beautiful scenery around the shrine.

 For more information, please refer to our Shirahige Shrine.